buty619/gql_backend_FEM/README.md

 ## Solutions
 The solution branch has the completed course fo reference.
 There is no one way to finish this course.
 `git checkout solution`

+## About the course

+beginners course of GQL from FRONTEND MASTER, url: https://frontendmasters.com/courses/server-graphql-nodejs/